archedata-io/.github/.github/PULL_REQUEST_TEMPLATE/feature.md

 ### Additional Comments

-Justify for any exceptions or additional information that may be relevant to the reviewer.
+Provide justification if you have any items left unchecked above, or additional information that may be relevant to the reviewer.